JanLawrence/optimy_assessment/README.md

 - I have refactored na manager classes by using the classes from the class folder that extends to the DB class ORM.

+- I have also moved the files to a news folder named manager.

 - I have removed the require_once functions in the constructor and simply used the spl_autoload_register method to automatically call the class used.
 It will be hassle to always call the require_once functions when using class from the class folder